microsoft/rag-experiment-accelerator/README.md

 ##### Description:
 To successfully utilize this solution, you must first authenticate yourself by logging in to your Azure account.
 This essential step ensures you have the required permissions to access and manage Azure resources used by it.
 You might errors related to storing QnA data into Azure Machine Learning Data Assets, executing the query and evaluation step as a result of inappropriate authorization and authentication to Azure.
 Refer to Point 4 in this document for authentication and authorization.

-There might be situations in which the solution would still generate errors inspite of valid authentication and authorization.
+There might be situations in which the solution would still generate errors despite of valid authentication and authorization.
 In such cases, start a new session with a brand new terminal instance, login to Azure using steps mentioned in step 4 and also check if the user has contribute access to the Azure resources related to the solution.

 #### Configuration

 ##### Description
-This solution utilizes several configuration parameters in config.jsonthat directly impact its functionality and performance.
+This solution utilizes several configuration parameters in config.json that directly impact its functionality and performance.
 Please pay close attention to these settings:

 **retrieve_num_of_documents:** This config controls the initial number of documents retrieved for analysis.
 Excessively high or low values can lead to "index out of range" errors due to rank processing of Search AI results.
 **cross_encoder_at_k:** This config influences the ranking process.
 A high value might result in irrelevant documents being included in the final results.